 5. Potential for Misuse and Diversion

 As a controlled substance, buprenorphine carries risks of misuse and diversion.
-Microdosing could unintentionally escalate these risks, leading to ethical challenges surrounding patient autonomy and broader public health implications.
+Microdosing could inadvertently escalate these risks, raising ethical challenges to patient autonomy and broader public health implications.

 6. Stigma and Perception